ahtson/image_processor/README.md

 >NOTE: If you experience any issues while following step two, running `chmod +x install.sh` may help.

-If you wish to uninstall the program, simply run `./uninstall.sh` to execute uninstallation script.
+If you wish to uninstall the program, simply run `./uninstall.sh` to execute the uninstallation script.

 ## Supported formats